Photo from Unsplash

 Morning

-The Lord’s admiration of His Church is very astonishing, and His description of her beauty is very glowing.
-She is not merely beautiful but “absolutely beautiful.”
-He views her in Himself, washed in His sin-atoning blood, and clothed in His meritorious righteousness, and He considers her to be full of loveliness and beauty.
-No wonder that such is the case—since it is but His own perfect excellency that He admires; for the holiness, glory, and perfection of His Church—are His own glorious garments on the back of His own well-beloved spouse!
+The Lord’s admiration for His Church is astonishing, and His description of her beauty is overwhelming.
+She is not just beautiful, but “absolutely beautiful.”
+He sees her in Himself, cleansed by His atoning blood and dressed in His perfect righteousness, and He considers her completely lovely and beautiful.
+It’s no wonder—He is admiring His own perfect excellence, for the holiness, glory, and perfection of His Church are His own glorious garments on His beloved bride.

-Nor is the Church barely lovely, she is superlatively so.
-Her Lord styles her the “most beautiful of women.”
-She has a real worth and excellence which cannot be rivaled by all the nobility and royalty of the world.
-If Jesus could exchange His elect bride for all the queens and empresses of earth, or even for the angels in heaven—He would not, for He puts her first and foremost, “most beautiful of women.”
-She far outshines the stars!
+Not only is the Church lovely, but she is supremely so.
+Her Lord calls her the “most beautiful of women.”
+She possesses a worth and excellence unmatched by the world’s nobility and royalty.
+If Jesus could trade His chosen bride for all the queens and empresses of the earth, or even for the angels in heaven, He would not, for He places her above all, “most beautiful of women.”
+She shines brighter than the stars!

-Nor is this an opinion which He is ashamed of, for He invites all men to hear it.
-He sets a “behold” before it, a special note of exclamation, inviting and arresting attention.
+This is not a private opinion He hides, but one He wants everyone to hear.
+He prefaces it with a “behold,” calling special attention to it.
 “Behold!
 How beautiful you are, my beloved, how beautiful!”
 (Song of Sol.
 4:1).
-His opinion He publishes abroad even now, and one day from the throne of His glory He will avow the truth of it before the assembled universe.
-“Come, you who are blessed by My Father” (Matt.
-25:34), will be His solemn affirmation of the loveliness of His elect!
+He declares this truth even now, and one day He will proclaim it before the entire universe, saying, “Come, you who are blessed by My Father” (Matt.
+25:34), affirming the loveliness of His chosen ones.

 Evening

-Nothing can fully satisfy a person but the Lord’s love and the Lord’s own self.
-Saints have tried other pursuits but they have been driven out of such fatal refuges.
+Nothing can fully satisfy a person except the Lord’s love and the Lord Himself.
+Saints have tried other things, but they’ve always been driven back to Him after finding those pursuits empty.

-What! the whole of it meaningless?
-O favored monarch, is there nothing in all your wealth?
-Nothing in that wide dominion reaching from the river even to the sea?
-Nothing in your glorious palaces?
-In all your music and dancing, and wine and luxury—is there nothing?
+What?
+Is all of it meaningless?
+O favored king, is there nothing in all your wealth?
+Nothing in your vast kingdom, from the river to the sea?
+Nothing in your splendid palaces?
+Nothing in your music, dancing, wine, and luxury?
 “Nothing!” he says, “but a chasing after the wind!”
-This was his final verdict—when he had trodden the whole round of pleasure.
+This was his final conclusion after indulging in every pleasure.

-To embrace our Lord Jesus, to dwell in His love, and be fully assured of union with Him—this is all in all.
-Dear reader, you need not try other forms of pleasure in order to see whether they are better than the Christian’s.
-If you roam the world around—you will see no sights like a sight of the Savior’s face!
-If you could have all the comforts of life and if you lost your Savior, you would be most wretched.
-But if you possess Christ—though should you rot in a dungeon—you would find it a paradise!
-Though should you live in obscurity, or die with famine—yet you would be satisfied with the favor and goodness of the Lord!
+To embrace our Lord Jesus, to rest in His love, and to be fully confident in our union with Him—this is everything.
+Dear reader, you don’t need to explore other forms of pleasure to see if they are better than what Christ offers.
+If you travel the world over, you will find nothing as satisfying as seeing the Savior’s face.
+If you could have every comfort in life, but lose your Savior, you would be miserable.
+But if you have Christ, even if you were rotting in a dungeon, it would feel like paradise!
+Even if you lived in obscurity or died from hunger, you would still be content in the goodness of the Lord!

 Morning and Evening - December 2